 - Visit the Lava Exhibition Center

-- Visit Skógar folk museum & turf houses
+- Visit Skógar folk museum and turf houses

 - Entrance with towel to Blue Lagoon